Technology · Architecture Reference

 Plain RAG embeds, top-k's, and hopes.
 Sonzai's retrieval is agentic.

 The model reasons about what it needs to know, chooses which memory tools to call, inspects the results, and iterates until it has enough context.
-This is the ReAct loop applied to memory — not just to web search.
+The ReAct loop applied to memory — not just to web search.

 Vector RAG vs. agentic retrieval